Ohio National Life Insurance Company

-The Ohio National Life Insurance Company is a mutual insurance company.
-The Ohio National Life Insurance Company is headquartered in Cincinnati, Ohio, United States.
-Along with its affiliated companies, the Ohio National group offers life insurance, annuities, disability insurance, group retirement plans, and investment products.
-It sells products in all fifty states, the District of Columbia, and Puerto Rico.
+The Ohio National Life Insurance Company was a mutual insurance company headquartered in Cincinnati, Ohio, United States.
+Along with its affiliated companies, the Ohio National group offered life insurance, annuities, disability insurance, group retirement plans, and investment products.
+It sold products in all fifty states, the District of Columbia, and Puerto Rico.

-The CEO is Gary T. “Doc” Huffman, and the President and COO is Barbara A. Turner.
-The company currently employs over 1,000 associates.
-Ohio National was named as one of the best 15 places to work in Cincinnati in 2017 by The Cincinnati Enquirer.
-It was ranked #126 on the Forbes list of America's Best Midsize Employers in 2018, placing it 8th among Ohio companies and 1st among Cincinnati-area companies, and 11th nationally for midsize Banking and Financial Services companies.

-Ohio National has an international presence as well, and maintains an office in Fort Lauderdale, Florida, where it manages its operations in South America.
-It owns a South American subsidiary headquartered in Santiago, Chile, and sells products in Chile, Brazil, and Peru.
+Ohio National had an international presence as well, and maintained an office in Fort Lauderdale, Florida, where it managed its operations in South America.
+It owned a South American subsidiary headquartered in Santiago, Chile, and sold products in Chile, Brazil, and Peru.

-The company is currently rated A by Standard & Poor’s (Sep.
-2018), A+ (Superior) by A.M.
-Best (Dec.
-2018), and A1 by Moody’s (Oct.
-2016).

-Ohio National Mutual Holdings, Inc. is parent to the following companies:
+Ohio National Mutual Holdings, Inc. was parent to the following companies: